jagoe/fvtt-adventure-module-asset-importer/README.md

 This tool for [Foundry VTT](https://foundryvtt.com/) (no affiliation) allows you to import any assets (such as images, audio files, etc.) from other modules into your adventure module.\
 This has been built in a hurry and is by no means meant for the public.

-Note that while I provide releases for multiple operating systems, I've only tested on Windows so far.
+Note that while it's possible to releases for multiple operating systems, I'm only providing the app (installation or portable) for Windows so far.

 It's built using [Electron](https://www.electronjs.org/) and leverages the official Foundry VTT CLI to edit the adventure module.